Before and After Gallery

 Why is dental hygiene important?

-There are a number of reasons why you should maintain the highest level of dental hygiene possible.
-A few serious examples of problems caused by improper dental hygiene are:
+There are several reasons why you should maintain the highest level of dental hygiene possible.
+The best dental hygienist in London will be able to you that an array of problems can be caused by poor oral hygiene, some of which includes:

 - Gum disease and periodontal disease